-When it comes to selling tshirts online, you have to approach your business expecting that it will be saturated and easily copied.
+Because starting a tshirt business has low barriers to entry, it’s highly competitive.
+As a result, you have to approach your business expecting that it will be saturated and easily copied.

 First off, tshirt related keywords on Google are super competitive and expensive.
 As a result, your chances of ranking in Google search or running profitable Google ads will be difficult.